General Characteristics of Gases

-All matter exists in three states: gas, liquid and solid.
+– All matter exists in three states: gases, liquids and solids.

-A molecular level representation of gaseous, liquid and solid states is shown in the following Fig:
+– A molecular-level representation of gaseous, liquid and solid states is shown in the following Figure.

 A gas consists of molecules separated wide apart in empty space.
 The molecules are free to move about throughout the container.

 A liquid has molecules touching each other.
-However, the intermolecular space, permit the movement of molecules throughout the liquid.
+However, the intermolecular space, permits the movement of molecules throughout the liquid.

 A solid has molecules, atoms or ions arranged in a certain order in fixed positions in the crystal lattice.